 There are two general classes of Finsler type gravity theories with very different implications in physics, mechanics and cosmology.
-The first class originates from E. Cartan works on Finsler geometry \cite{cartan}, see further geometrical developments and applications in \cite {rund,asanov,matsumoto,ma1987,ma,bejancu,bejf,m1,m2,vstr1,vstr2,vncg,vsgg,vrflg} .
+The first class originates from E. Cartan works on Finsler geometry \cite{cartan}, see further geometrical developments and applications in \cite {horvath,matsumoto,ma,vstr2,vncg,vsgg,vrflg}.
 In those works a number of geometric and physical constructions and Finsler geometry methods were considered for both types of metric compatible or noncompatible connections.
-The most related to ''standard physics'' constructions were elaborated for the metric compatible Cartan and canonical distinguished connections (in brief, d--connections, see details in \cite {ma,vrflg}) following geometric and physical principles which are very similar to those used for building the general relativity theory \cite{vcrit} .
-In the second class of theories, there are Finsler geometry and gravity models derived for the Berwald and Chern d--connections which are not metric compatible, see details in \cite{chern,bcs,lichang4,lichang5,lichang6}; summaries of results and applications to (non) standard physical theories are given in Part I of \cite{vsgg} and in Refs. \cite{vrfgnsph,vrflg}.
+The most related to \textquotedblright standard physics\textquotedblright\ constructions were elaborated for the metric compatible Cartan and canonical distinguished connections (in brief, d--connections, see details in \cite {ma,vrflg}) following geometric and physical principles which are very similar to those used for building the general relativity theory \cite{vcrit} .
+In the second class of theories, there are Finsler geometry and gravity models derived for the Berwald and Chern d--connections which are not metric compatible, see details in \cite{bcs,lichang5,lichang6}; summaries of results and applications to (non) standard physical theories are given in Part I of \cite{vsgg} and \cite{vrflg}.

 The article is organized as follows: In section \ref{spfls}, we provide physical motivations for Finsler gravity theories and explain in brief how fundamental Finsler geometric objects are defined of tangent bundles and in Einstein gravity.
 In section \ref{sfeftg}, we consider the gravitational field equations for Finsler--Einstein gravity.
-We briefly discuss how generic off--diagonal\footnote{ which can not be diagonalized by coordinate transform} solutions can be constructed in exact form and provide some examples.
-Two classes of cosmology diagonal and off--diagonal solutions on tangent bundles modeling Finsler acceleration of Universe are constructed and analyzed in section \ref {smfctb}.
+We briefly discuss how generic off--diagonal\footnote{ which can not be diagonalized by coordinate transforms} solutions can be constructed in exact form and provide some examples.
+Two classes of cosmology diagonal and off--diagonal solutions on tangent bundles modeling Finsler acceleration of Universe are analyzed in section \ref{smfctb}.
 Finally, in section \ref{concl} we outline the approach and formulate conclusions.
-In Appendices, we provide some local formulas and examples of general cosmological solutons.
+In Appendices, we provide local formulas and examples of cosmological solutions.